U.S. export lender in jeopardy as Republicans pull support

 But the Democrats' status as the minority in the House will make it difficult, if not impossible, to advance the legislation to a floor vote without the help of Republican leaders.

-Business groups, the U.S. Chamber of Commerce and the National Association of Manufacturers (NAM) are focusing their considerable lobbying powers on convincing House leaders to allow a vote.
+Business groups, the U.S. Chamber of Commerce and the National Association of Manufacturers (NAM) are focusing their considerable lobbying powers on convincing leaders to allow a vote, given reauthorization passed by a wide margin in 2012.

-Senate Majority Leader Harry Reid said he intended for the chamber to take a vote on the bank before its charter expires Sept.
-30, although he added that the onus for action was on House Republicans.

-A Senate Democratic leadership aide said the threat to the bank in the House appeared “real and acute” and many senators were unlikely to want to vote before knowing what would happen in the other chamber.
+"If this gets to the floor, I am very confident that it will get through the Congress," NAM President Jay Timmons said.

 Republicans with ties to big business have been reeling since former House majority leader Eric Cantor lost a primary to Tea Party insurgent Dave Brat on June 10.

-Lobbying actions by the Chamber and NAM include 350 Hill meetings and one-on-one visits to every senator.
+Lobbying actions by the Chamber and NAM include 350 Hill meetings, one-on-one visits to every senator, hiring specialist lobbyists such as former chairman of the Republican National Committee Haley Barbour and former House Speaker Dick Gephardt, and visits to every Congressional district in every state.

-They also stressed the importance of Ex-Im and noted Ex-Im equivalents in countries such as Germany, Brazil and China provided as much as seven times the level of support to their exporters than Ex-Im provided to U.S. exporters.
+They also organized a letter signed by 865 businesses and industry groups stressing the importance of Ex-Im and noting Ex-Im equivalents in countries such as Germany, Brazil and China provided as much as seven times the level of support to their exporters than Ex-Im provided to U.S. exporters.

-The House Financial Services Committee will hold a hearing into the bank on Wednesday where Hensarling is expected to question Ex-Im Chairman Fred Hochberg over a report that four officials had been suspended or removed as investigators look into charges of improper gifts and kickbacks.
+The House Financial Services Committee will hold a hearing into the bank on Wednesday where Hensarling is expected to question Ex-Im Chairman Fred Hochberg over a Wall Street Journal report four officials had been suspended or removed as investigators look into charges of improper gifts and kickbacks.

-Treasury Secretary Jack Lew told lawmakers that the bank was needed to provide U.S. companies with "a level playing field."

-The Heritage Foundation said a review of Ex-Im reports to Congress showed 74 cases since April 2009 involving the dismissal or discipline of an employee, or an offer of finance being rescinded.
-Dozens of fraud cases involving Ex-Im beneficiaries had also been referred to the Department of Justice for prosecution.
+Heritage Foundation analyst Diane Katz said a review of Ex-Im reports to Congress showed 74 cases since April 2009 in which bank officials were forced to act on the basis of misconduct investigations by the Office of Inspector General.
+Dozens of other fraud cases involving Ex-Im beneficiaries had been referred to the Department of Justice for prosecution.

+"Fraud and corruption are among a long list of operational problems at the bank, which is a conduit for corporate welfare and beset by mismanagement, inefficiency and risk," she said.